Skip to main content

 1.4 Characterisation & Modelling of Silicon Cells

 Measurement and modelling of innovative Si cell concepts.
+Advanced modelling and analysis tools using AI techniques.

 Characterisation and modelling of cells are of crucial importance in the development of innovative concepts and architectures.
 All such work should be submitted to this subtopic.